Sweet and sour pork: Outside of China

 In Japan, the dish is called subuta (酢豚), which translates to "vinegar pork".
 It is typically prepared with pork, bell peppers, onions, and a sweet-sour sauce based on rice vinegar and sugar.

 In South Korea, a similar dish known as tangsuyuk (탕수육) is popular.
 Tangsuyuk consists of deep-fried pork (or beef) with a tangy sauce made from vinegar, sugar, and fruit or vegetables.
 The dish has become a staple in Korean-Chinese restaurants across the country.
+However, it is based on a Northeastern Chinese cuisine guo bao rou instead of Cantonese gu lu rou.

 In Singapore, sweet and sour pork is a common dish found in both hawker centres and Chinese restaurants.
 It is frequently served in zi char eateries, Chinese economical‑rice stalls, and home kitchens.
 Pineapple is often included for extra sweetness and color, and some versions—especially festive or New Year recipes—also incorporate lychee or plum as a tropical fruit variation.

 In Malaysia, the dish is known as ku lo yuk (咕噜肉) and is commonly served at Chinese banquet-style meals.
 Home-style recipes typically use a cornstarch-based batter and a sauce that is tangier and slightly spicier than many Western variants, balancing ketchup with rice vinegar and chili elements.

 In Thailand, sweet and sour pork is sometimes given a local twist by using sweet chili sauce or tamarind-based sauces combined with fish sauce and Thai chili, reflecting a blend of Chinese cooking techniques and Thai flavor profiles.

 In the United Kingdom, sweet and sour pork is a popular takeaway item.
 It is typically battered, deep-fried, and served in a thick red sauce with vegetables such as bell peppers and onions, following the pattern of Western Chinese cuisine.